kevmac233/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics Workspace.
+In this project, a mini SOC was constructed in Microsoft Azure and log sources were integrated into a Log Analytics Workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
 Although these attacks were conducted by me, it is crucial to understand security frameworks such as the NIST 800-53 and NIST 800-61 to implement security controls on systems and respond to incidents accordingly and manage risks.